-(ii) Available-for-sale financial assets
+(v) Accounting policies applied until 31st March 2018 (continued) Available-for-sale financial assets

 Available-for-sale financial assets are non-derivatives that are either designated in this category or not classified in any of the other categories.
 They are included in non-current assets unless the investment matures or management intends to dispose of the investment within 12 months from the end of reporting period.